Singapore Freight And Logistics Market Analysis by Mordor Intelligence

 Key Questions Answered in the Report

-What is the current size of the Singapore freight and logistics market?
+What is the current value of the Singapore freight and logistics market?

-The Singapore freight and logistics market size was USD 24.53 billion in 2025 and is projected to rise to USD 33.33 billion by 2030.
+The Singapore freight and logistics market size is USD 26.11 billion in 2026.